-The largest portion of additions to the Bank's equipment made in 2019 relates to the purchases of IT equipment (computer and telephone equipment in the amount of RSD 26,600 thousand, and other IT equipment in the amount of RSD 6,500 thousand), and refurbishment of branches in the amount of RSD 34,000 thousand and other equipment.
+The largest portion of additions to the Bank's equipment made in 2019 relates to the purchases of IT equipment (computer and telephone equipment in the amount of RSD 26,600 thousand, and other IT equipment in the amount of RSD 6,500 thousand), equipping branches in the amount of RSD 34,000 thousand and other.

-The largest portion of sales relates to IT equipment: data storage devices in the amount of RSD 18,213 thousand, printers in the amount of RSD 14,500 thousand, computer equipment and telephones in the amount of RSD 17,534 thousand, etc.
+The largest portion of sales relates to IT equipment: storage devices in the amount of 18,213 thousand, printers in the amount of 14,500 thousand, computer equipment and telephone in the amount of 17,534 thousand and other.

-The Bank retired and disposed of equipment as secondary raw materials and donations.
+The largest portion of write-off equipment, the Bank disposed as a secondary raw materials and donations.